RagedUnicorn/docker-mysql/README.md

 #### Default user

 First time starting up the container a user based on the values of `MYSQL_APP_USER` and `MYSQL_APP_PASSWORD` environmental values is created.
 This user is also allowed to make external connections and can be used by other services to interact with the database.
-To modify the setup of this users have a look into `conf/user.sql`.
+To modify the setup of this user have a look into `conf/user.sql`.

 ## Development